Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Discussion

-Because the X-ray emission is so faint, Bondi accretion from the local ISM could be another source of material.
-However, J1901 is remarkably close to Earth at $\approx 40$\,pc, so it lies in the so called Local Bubble, a region surrounding the Solar system where the ISM densities are very low \citep[$\sim$0.1 cm$^{-3}$, see][]{cox_local_1987,frisch_interstellar_2011}.
-Using the expression for Bondi accretion rate from \citet{wesemael_accretion_1979}, assuming nominal WD velocities in the local neighbourhood ($\approx 30$ km/s, consistent with the Gaia proper motion of J1901), we obtain an accretion rate of $\sim 10^8$\,g/s from the ISM.
-If we convert the observed X-ray luminosity of J1901 into an accretion rate by assuming that half of the gravitational energy of the infalling material is emitted in X-rays that we can detect \citep{patterson1985}, we find a lower limit on the accretion rate of $\dot{M}\sim10^9$\,g/s.
-Since we expect most of the infalling material to be ejected in a propeller mechanism, it is unlikely that the ISM could provide the reservoir of material needed to power the X-ray emission.
-Furthermore, we have shown that in the twin system of J1901, ZTF\,J2008+4449, accretion from the ISM could not explain the observed X-rays nor the large spin derivative \citep{cristea2025}, so we exclude the ISM as a likely explanation for the X-ray emission in J1901 as well.
+Bondi accretion from the local ISM could be another source of material, given the faintness of the X-rays.
+However, J1901 is only $\approx$\,40\,pc from Earth, so it lies in the Local Bubble, a region surrounding the Solar system where the ISM densities are very low \citep[$\sim$\,0.1 cm$^{-3}$, see][]{cox_local_1987,frisch_interstellar_2011}.
+Using the expression for Bondi accretion rate from \citet{wesemael_accretion_1979}, assuming nominal WD velocities in the local neighbourhood ($\approx$\,30\,km\,s$^{-1}$, consistent with the Gaia proper motion of J1901), we obtain an accretion rate of $\sim$\,$2\times10^9$\,g\,s$^{-1}$ from the ISM.
+If we convert the observed X-ray luminosity of J1901 into an accretion rate by assuming that half of the gravitational energy of the infalling material is emitted in X-rays that we can detect \citep{patterson1985}, we find a lower limit on the accretion rate of $\dot{\rm M}\sim$\,$10^9$\,g\,s$^{-1}$.
+Since we expect most of the infalling material to be ejected in a propeller mechanism \cite{wesemaelAccretionGrainsElement1982,eracleous1996}, it is unlikely that the ISM could provide the reservoir of material needed to power the X-ray emission.
+Furthermore, we have shown that in the twin system of J1901, J2008, accretion from the ISM could not explain the observed X-rays nor the large spin derivative \citep{cristea2026}, so we exclude the ISM as a likely explanation for the X-ray emission in J1901 as well.